cdsteinkuehler/br2rauc/README.md

   from your running system).
 To enable loading the device tree from your rootfs partition, edit cmdline.txt on the vfat partition and delete the fw_dft argument.

+* Load device tree overlays at run-time: You can use the kernel's configfs interface to load and unload device-tree overlays once the system is up and running by creating and removing directories and dtbo files in:
+  `/sys/kernel/config/device-tree/overlays/`

 ### Warning